Office of Insurance Programs - How to File a Claim

 Once we have obtained all of the required documentation, we can send the information to our insurance carrier to process the claim.
 Our insurance carrier will decide if the claim is covered by our insurance policy, how much the settlement will be, and if further information is required.
 The department will be promptly notified of the claim status.
 Please note that our insurance provider will pay for like kind and quality when it comes to replacement of damaged items.
 Any upgrade to equipment must be absorbed by the department.

-Please refer to the Building and Property Insurance Claim Form, found in the Forms Library in the left menu bar, for instructions on filing your claim.
+Please refer to the Building and Property Insurance Claim Form for instructions on filing your claim.
 Please contact us with any questions.